Last Updated on

 The costs of insurance policies vary based on a repair shop’s location, property value, and the value of the equipment within the shop.
 To get an accurate idea of what insurance will cost, request quotes from multiple providers.
 Compare those quotes while considering factors like premiums, deductibles, and coverage limits and exclusions.

-Depending on the size of a car repair shop, it may be necessary to hire one or more employees.
+Some repair shops operate with just the owner, but it can be difficult to juggle the repairs in addition to the tasks of running the business.
 According to Glassdoor, auto mechanics make an average salary of $51,410 per year.
 It’s important to budget not only for employee salaries but also for the additional expenses that come with having employees, such as workers comp insurance, health insurance contributions, unemployment insurance expenses, and paid time off.

 Every state has specific requirements and regulations when starting a business.
 Select your state below to find the guide to starting a business in your state.